top of page

 Application Deadline: Typically due in June.

-Eligibility: Female High school students who have finished 11th grade just before the program.
+Eligibility: Female high school students who will finish 11th grade before the program.

 Location: Michigan State University, East Lansing, MI